sindresorhus/caprine/readme.md

 You can choose to prevent people from knowing when you've seen a message or are currently typing.
 Both options are available under the `Caprine`/`File` menu.

+### Mute desktop notifications

+You can quickly disable receiving notifications from the `Caprine`/`File` menu or the Dock on macOS.

 ### Prevents link tracking

 Links that you click on will not be tracked by Facebook.